 The location of present-day Gyumri was known as Kumayri from antiquity until 1837, when its name changed to Alexandropol by Russian Tsar Nicholas I. That name stuck until 1924, when the city was renamed again, this time in honor of Soviet leader Vladimir Lenin.
 The city, then called Leninakan, reverted back to Kumayri in 1990, just before the fall of the Soviet Union.
 Two years later, the most recent name change occurred, and the city officially became known as Gyumri.

 I spent much of my tenth and final day in Armenia exploring this beautiful gem of a city with my incredible guide, Lusine.
 It was a chilly day, and I learned that outside of summer, it’s always cool there, even if the rest of the country is warm.
 But even though it was a colder day, the warmth I felt from its people more than made up for it.
 You can feel their heart and soul in the art they create, and diving into it was one of my favorite experiences in the country.
+I recommend learning some Armenian to further enhance your time in the country if you can.
+The locals will appreciate it and it’ll give you a deeper connection to the culture.
 These are the top 5 things to see and do in Gyumri, Armenia.

 With only a matter of hours to see as much of Gyumri as I could, I hit the ground running with an immediate dive into the city’s culture and history.
 For me, that meant visiting Luxe Barbershop, the oldest barbershop in Armenia.
 I had been growing my hair out for about three weeks, and it had been nearly two weeks since my last shave, so I was looking forward to having a fresher, cleaner look!